kristianwiklund/AOC/2020/README.md

 18) C (bison/lex - based on the bison calculator example). combined with a shell script to sum using dc.
 19) part 1 - script, part 2 - script with grammar generator for antlr (which also solves part 1)
 20) python
 21) shell (augmented with two simple python scripts).
-Also, requires the espresso boolean minimizer tool
+Also, requires the espresso boolean minimizer command line tool from pyeda
 22) erlang